hebedesignz/world-time-slider/privacy-policy.md

 ## Overview

-World Time Slider is a Chrome extension that lets you compare multiple timezones using a draggable slider.
+Worldtime Table is that lets you compare multiple timezones using a draggable slider.
 We are committed to protecting your privacy.
 This policy explains what data the extension does and does not collect.

 ## Data Collection

-**World Time Slider does not collect, store, transmit, or share any personal data.**
+**Worldtime Table does not collect, store, transmit, or share any personal data.**

 There are no user accounts, no analytics, no tracking, and no servers.
 The extension runs entirely in your browser.